bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el55">55.
 Skill-Sharing Website: Disk persistence</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>The simplest solution I can come up with is to encode the whole talks object as
+JSON and dump it to a file with writeFile.
+There is already a method (updated ) that is called every time the server’s data changes.
+It can be extended to write the new data to disk.</p>
+<p>Pick a filename, for example ./talks.json.
+When the server starts, it can
+try to read that file with readFile, and if that succeeds, the server can use the file’s contents as its starting data.</p>
+<p>Beware, though.
+The talks object started as a prototype-less object so that
+the in operator could reliably be used.
+JSON.parse will return regular objects with Object.prototype as their prototype.
+If you use JSON as your file format, you’ll have to copy the properties of the object returned by JSON.parse into a new, prototype-less object.</p>

 <pre>
 // This isn't a stand-alone file, only a redefinition of a few
 // fragments from skillsharing/skillsharing_server.js<br>